8thcolor/railsgirls-brussels-20140208/presentation.md

 ---

-## We started 8th color as a Ruby company two years ago, and none of us has ever used Ruby
+## We started 8th color as a Ruby company two years ago

+### and none of us has ever used Ruby

 ---